barower/barower.github.io/_posts/2019-08-10-Booting_ZynqMP_With_GPT.markdown

 date:   2019-08-10 12:30:00 +0200
 categories: embedded
 ---
-# Booting ZynqMP With GPT
+# Booting Zynq UltraScale+ from SD Card With GPT Instead of MBR

-1. Backup original MBR to file
+* Backup original MBR to file

     dd if=path_to_device of=MBR.orig count=512 bs=1

-2. Find location of your FAT partitions
+* Find location of your FAT partition (the one of type Microsoft basic data)

     fdisk -l path_to_device